sightsontheheights/ReferOn/docs/master-document.md

 - FR-030: The system shall allow specialists to self-register.
 - FR-031: The POC shall immediately show registered specialists in the demo directory.
-- FR-032: The system shall capture specialty, subspecialty, clinic name, service locations, contact methods, accepted referral types, and availability.
+- FR-032: The system shall capture specialty, subspecialty, clinic name, service locations, contact methods, accepted case types, referral types, and specific procedures or surgeries, and availability.
 - FR-033: The system shall allow specialists to update availability and accepting-referrals status.
 - FR-034: The POC shall label specialist verification as a future production workflow.